synzen/MonitoRSS/README.md

 As an experiment, I am hosting the bot to see how it performs and doing any potential fixes along the way.
 For more information, [see here](https://www.reddit.com/r/discordapp/comments/5n9l6w/discordrss_an_rss_bot/) on adding the bot to your server.

+The bot should be stable on a private server (self-hosted).
+Once I have done enough testing as a public bot to deem it stable, I will post a release.

 ####Table of Contents
 - [Starting the Bot](#starting-the-bot)
 	- [Built With](#built-with)